15:00

 📍 Auditorium 303

-How not to get lost?
+How do you start, and how do you avoid getting lost?
 Tips on methods to be efficient and focused.

 19:00 – 23:00